NamelessHoodie/HoodiePatcher/README.md

 This is also pretty self explanatory, it extends the behbnd Hkobject limit in behbnd.

 # Thank You
-[Nordgaren](https://github.com/Nordgaren) for patching HoodiePatcher after 1.15.1.
+[Nordgaren](https://github.com/Nordgaren) for patching HoodiePatcher after 1.15.1 patch hit.

 # Patreon
 If you would like to contribute to this project consider becoming my patron